Sparronator9999/YAMDCC/README.md

 There are also generic configs that should work with most MSI laptops, but with an incorrect default config.
-You can use the EC-to-config feature to get the proper fan curves for your laptop, then [create a pull request](https://github.com/Sparronator9999/YAMDCC/pulls) to get your laptop's config added to the project.
+You can use the EC-to-config feature to get the proper fan profiles for your laptop, then [create a pull request](https://github.com/Sparronator9999/YAMDCC/pulls) to get your laptop's config added to the project.

 Other laptop brands are not officially supported.
 You can still try and